Sarah Horton

 Sarah Horton is a fictional character from Days of Our Lives, an American soap opera on Peacock.
 Created by Pat Falken Smith, and introduced by Betty Corday and Al Rabin, Sarah is the daughter of Neil Curtis (Joseph Gallison) and Maggie Horton (Suzanne Rogers).
 In 2018, under head writer Ron Carlivati, the character was reintroduced with actress Linsey Godfrey in the role.
-Godfrey's performance in the role garnered her a Daytime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2019.
 In March 2021, Godfrey departed the role, but returned in January 2022.

+Godfrey's performance in the role received positive reviews from audiences and critics, earning her four Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2019, 2024, 2025, and 2026.

 Casting

+On January 24, 1990, 15-year-old teenage actress Aimee Brooks joined the cast as Sarah Horton, this time as a grown-up teenage girl before Brooks left in 1991.
+On February 8, 1991, former Miss Teen USA 1986 Allison Brown joined the cast as Sarah Horton until she left later that year.
 In July 2018, it was announced that actress Linsey Godfrey had joined the cast as Sarah Horton.
 She debuted on October 26, 2018.
 In March 2021, Godfrey announced her departure from the soap; she last appeared on March 29.
 On January 7, 2022, it was announced that Godfrey would be reprising her role, with her returning to air on January 18.